frozen-labs/frost.ai/apps/fullstack/AI_TOKEN_TRACKING_IMPLEMENTATION_PLAN.md

 ## Requirements

 - Database migrations are done via the `pnpm run db:push` command, not the `pnpm run db:migrate` command.
 We directly use the `drizzle-kit` CLI tool to push changes to the database.
+- for Database chnages, you just need to update the `schema.ts` file and run `pnpm run db:push` to apply the changes to the database.
 - You are allowed to break the existing API, Logic and Database schema, as we will migrate to the new API in a future release.

 ## Implementation Phases